JakubKocerha/milestonep1-my-arctic-life/readme.md

 * __Environmental__

 1. Experimental
 - The site intends to find an alternative for people living in urban areas to spend their holidays or change their lifestyles.
-The focus is to make them experience a very simple or even primitive way of living in periods of a lifetime, compromise their comfort, and find a way to make them content about those choices.
+The focus is to make users experience a very simple or even primitive way of living in periods of life, compromise their comfort, and find a way to make them content about those choices.

 2. Environmental
 - The right, meaningful and explanatory guidance should help the target group of people attain a stronger relationship to nature materially so crucial to their comfort zones wrapped in the city life.
 Their overall attitude should reach more understanding through participation and a careful approach to living in one of the last pristine natural environments left in Europe.